 Cowboy Cookies

 • 1/2 cup chopped pecans

-Add the eggs one at a time, mixing well after each one.
-Then, mix in the vanilla extract.
+Add eggs one at a time, mixing well between each addition.

+Cowboy Cookies